Natural Image Stitching Using Depth Maps: Introduction

-Lots of adaptive warping models are devoted to addressing the parallax issue in NIS.
-Suppose a set of feature matches between two input images are given, some methods divide the target image into adjacent patches (pixels \cite{gao2011constructing}, superpixels \cite{Lee_2020_CVPR}, rectangles \cite{zaragoza2014projective}, triangles \cite{li2019local}, irregular domains \cite{Zheng2019tmm}) and warp each of them by a local homography using weighted matches; some methods divide the target into rectangular cells and deform them simultaneously via an energy minimization using local (similar \cite{zhang2014parallax} or affine \cite{zhang2016multi}) plus global (similar \cite{chen2016natural} or linearized projective \cite{Liao2020tip}) geometric invariants.
-Other NIS methods devote attention to combining weighted matches and geometric invariants \cite{chang2014shape,lin2015adaptive,li2017quasi}, increasing densities of feature matches \cite{li2015dual,lin2017direct}, pursuing local alignment allowing seamless composition \cite{gao2013seam,lin2016seagull}.
-Nevertheless, existing adaptive warping models are still not fine enough to describe the underlying geometry between large-parallax views such that they still create misaligned or non-natural-looking mosaics at times (see Fig. \ref{fig:1}(c-e)).
+Lots of adaptive warping models are widely used to address the parallax issue in image stitching.
+Some methods divide the target image into adjacent patches (pixels \cite{gao2011constructing}, superpixels \cite{Lee_2020_CVPR}, rectangles \cite{zaragoza2014projective}, triangles \cite{li2019local}, irregular domains \cite{Zheng2019tmm}, segments \cite{liao2025parallax}) and warp each of them by a local homography using weighted feature matches; some methods divide the target into rectangular cells and deform them simultaneously via an energy minimization using local (similar \cite{zhang2014parallax} or affine \cite{zhang2016multi}) plus global (similar \cite{chen2016natural} or linearized projective \cite{liao2020Single,jia2021Leveraging}) geometric invariants.
+Other methods devote attention to combining weighted matches and geometric invariants \cite{chang2014shape,lin2015adaptive,li2017quasi}, increasing densities of feature matches \cite{li2015dual,lin2017direct}, pursuing local alignment allowing seamless composition \cite{gao2013seam,lin2016seagull,zhang2024multimodel}, and formulating image stitching as a learning-based image warping method \cite{nie2020view,nie2021unsupervised,nie2023parallax,jia2023learning}.
+Nevertheless, existing adaptive warping models are still not fine enough to describe the underlying geometry between large-parallax views, such that they still create misaligned mosaics at times (see Fig. \ref{fig:1}(c-k)).
+The inherent reason is that in the presence of large parallax, points lie on multiple depth planes, and no single homography can model all correspondences.
+Each plane requires its own homography, and the extrapolation of these homographies differs in non-overlapping regions, leading to warping inconsistencies between overlapping and extrapolated non-overlapping regions.
+Moreover, the number and configuration of such homographies depend on the scene, which makes the model unstable and scene-dependent.

-It is well-known that depth maps are powerful for representing the 3D geometry of a stereo scene and deep learning enables extracting the dense depth map from a single target image \cite{Godard_2019_ICCV}.
-Intuitively, depth maps help align non-matching region or even non-overlapping region (see Fig. \ref{fig:1}(f)).
+It is well-known that depth maps are powerful for representing the 3D geometry of a stereo scene and can promote stereo vision algorithms with better performance.
+Depth information allows us to recover a simple unified representation of the epipolar geometry that applies to all points in the scene, independent of the magnitude of parallax or scene structure.
+This not only improves the accuracy of pixel alignment in the overlapping region but also ensures warping consistency across both overlapping and non-overlapping regions, which is not achievable with multiple independent homographies (see Fig. \ref{fig:1}(l,m)).